_edited.jpg)

 Saint John the Baptist Catholic Church was formed in 2015 after acquiring the property of the former Our Lady of Mount Carmel parish in Bridgeport, Pennsylvania.
 The first liturgy was offered on the Fourth Sunday of Advent, 2015.

 Bishop Steven J. Lopes, first Bishop of the Ordinariate of the Chair of St. Peter, established Saint John the Baptist as a canonical parish of the Ordinariate.
 He visited Bridgeport on November 18, 2016 to erect the parish, and to install Fr David A. Ousley as the first Pastor.
 Following Fr Ousley’s retirement in August 2021, Fr William C. Cantrell became the second Pastor in September 2021.
+Fr Cantrell retired at the end of June 2023 and was succeeded by Fr Samuel Keyes.

 Soon after St. John the Baptist was established, came the development of a variety of ministries in Bridgeport and the surrounding area.
 Together with the Legion of Mary, the parish regularly makes calls on the homes in Bridgeport through Evangelization Days reaching out to those seeking full Communion with the Catholic Church.
 A new thrift shop opened in 2017, providing material as well as spiritual service to our neighbors.
 Catechesis of the Good Shepherd, which began in 2021, serves families from outside the parish as well as parishioners.
 St John’s hosts a number of groups from both within and outside the parish.
 The Holy Family Council of the Knights of Columbus meets monthly at St John’s and has been unfailingly supportive of our mission in innumerable ways.